 Charoland FarmGreenhalgh, Lancashire

-A welcoming and peaceful caravan and camping site, for like minded individuals, set on a small working farm, located in the hamlet of Greenhalgh, rural Lancashire.
+An award winning and welcoming and peaceful caravan and camping site, for like minded individuals, set on a small working farm, located in the hamlet of Greenhalgh, rural Lancashire.

 Charoland is a cosy, well kept relaxing retreat for people who enjoy the countryside and wildlife.
 The site is surrounded by meadows and farmland making this an ideal spot for walks and cycling.
 There are numerous interesting villages and towns a short ride away, ensuring your stay can be as active or relaxing as you wish, making for a memorable experience.